Direct Neutron Reactions in Storage Rings Utilizing a Supercompact Cyclotron Neutron Target: Introduction

 \section{Introduction}

 Neutron-capture reactions drive the nucleosynthesis of heavy elements in stars and represent one of the main nuclear physics inputs for astrophysical models and for understanding the origin and formation of the chemical elements in the universe\,\cite{BBFH}.
 After more than 70 years of experimental developments, practically 95\% of the neutron capture cross sections of stable isotopes have been measured in the laboratory, but only a few cross sections of radioactive isotopes have been experimentally determined\,\cite{Kaeppeler11,Dillmann23}.
 This is due to the challenge of producing samples with a sufficiently large number of radioactive atoms and limitations in present techniques for measuring neutron-capture cross sections\,\cite{Domingo23b}.
-Most of the remaining shorter-lived $s$-process branching isotopes are out of reach with state-of-the-art activation and time-of-flight techniques\,\cite{Domingo25}.
-Additionally, stellar explosive environments, like the rapid ($r$) neutron capture process, involve more than 5000 radioactive isotopes and thus, nucleosynthesis calculations need to rely, mostly, on statistical theoretical models\,\cite{Arnould07,Panov10,Thielemann11,Arcones23,Rauscher22,Goriely23}.
-Uncertainties on theoretically estimated neutron-capture cross sections can reach orders of magnitude\,\cite{Dillmann23, Liddick2016}.
+Most of the remaining shorter-lived slow neutron capture ($s$) process branching nuclei are out of reach with state-of-the-art activation and time-of-flight techniques\,\cite{Domingo25}.
+Additionally, stellar explosive environments, like the rapid ($r$) neutron capture process, involve more than 5000 radioactive isotopes and thus nucleosynthesis calculations need to rely mostly on statistical theoretical models\,\cite{Arnould07,Panov10,Thielemann11,Arcones23,Rauscher22,Goriely23}.
+However, uncertainties of theoretical neutron-capture cross sections outside the valley of stability can reach orders of magnitude\,\cite{Liddick2016, Martinet24}.